Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. Hawks

 Malcolm Brogdon Insights vs. the Hawks

-- The Hawks are the 25th-best defensive team in the league, giving up 118.1 points per game.
+- Brogdon is averaging 4.4 three-point field goal attempts per game this season, which is 8.5% of his team's attempts from beyond the arc.

+- On defense, the Hawks have conceded 118.1 points per game, which is 25th-best in the NBA.

-- On the boards, the Hawks have conceded 44.1 rebounds per game, which puts them 19th in the NBA.
+- On the glass, the Hawks have conceded 44.1 rebounds per contest, which puts them 19th in the league.

-- The Hawks allow 26.0 assists per game, 22nd-ranked in the league.
+- Allowing 26 assists per game, the Hawks are the 22nd-ranked squad in the NBA.

-- The Hawks concede 11.9 made 3-pointers per game, eighth-ranked in the NBA.
+- The Hawks are the eighth-ranked team in the NBA at allowing threes, conceding 11.9 made 3-pointers per contest.

 Malcolm Brogdon vs. the Hawks